 Venice - Wading through Water

 I enjoy seeing painterly images of Venice on twitter and follow a large number of accounts that feed me these regularly.
 Most focus on Venice today while some share tantalising pictures of the city in the heyday of photographer Gianni Berengo Gardin (born 1930) or other memorable historic photos.
 My particular favourites are Peggy Guggenheim in her palazzo or gondola.
 Sometimes you get tweets with wonderful glimpses of day-to-day scenes of ordinary people going about their business, catching vaporettos with their shopping, going to school and feeding birds.
-This past week, most photos of Venice have, of course, been those of a city struggling under the aqua alta.
+This past week, most photos of Venice have, of course, been those of a city struggling under the acqua alta.

 I think of the times when briefly living Venice, shops and services just got on with cleaning up after water from the lagoon would fill their premises.
 Somehow it was just accepted as an inconvenient fact of life and many Venetians even brushed off any drama about it.
 I remember in February 2013 being in Venice and enjoying the snowfall as we made our way to a dinner party.
 As we sat around the table and talked and ate, the city was becoming fully covered in snow; but by the time we left, the snow was already melting and the water levels rising rapidly.
 There were no water taxis available so we took a vaporetto as close to where we were staying as we could.
 When getting off, the water was so high that it was difficult to make out the landing deck.
 As we walked through small streets and passages of Dorsoduro the water was so high my husband had to carry our then nine year old daughter on his shoulders and my knee high winter boots were submerged.
 At its worst, we were nearly waist high in icy water with the bridges connecting the fondamenti being our only relief until we made it back.
 This episode, one I will never forget, and recount as a tourist tale of adventure, was to Venetians not a particularly big deal.
 It is hard to imagine what this past week's deluge must have been like.
 Much worse, no doubt, than my experience, and bringing back memories of the devastation in 1966.

 Yet today's circumstance are different from those in the 60s .
 On social media and elsewhere you can find plentiful commentary about what has gone wrong.
-The climate.
-The corruption.
+Climate change.
+Corruption.
 The inability to complete the Mose flood defences.
 Many point the finger at corruption being at the root of this inadequacy.
 (I once read that in Italy corruption is like rain, something inevitable that just happens.)
 Moreover, we know that the the churning of the sea bed by the invasive passengers ships that sail through the lagoon do little to help a city built on wooden piles when the high water and winds wreck havoc on its structures.
 Venice is fragile, for sure - an almost ephemeral place.
 Perhaps this adds to its poetic appeal, but the reality is that Venice needs looking after much better than it has been to date.
 Its stones can live on even if against the odds like a symbol of the human and artistic will that first gave rise to La Serenissima.

 It is obviously a city at risk though and it is time UNESCO acknowledged this when listing endangered World Heritage sites.
 Interestingly, Francesco Bandarin, an architect, a Venetian and the former Director of UNESCO's World Heritage Centre (2000-2010) and Assistant Director-General for Culture UNESCO (2010-18) has just written in The Art Newspaper about how UNESCO might help,